ACA: Our Guiding Principles

 The goal with this video is to do more than check a box during orientation.
 This is meant to frame how people see their work here and understand why the Guiding Principles are more than a poster on the wall.
 If we want people to succeed at ACA, this is the mindset they need to walk in with.
 That’s the bar we were aiming for.

-My role(s): Director, Scriptwriter, Storyboarder, Editor
+My role(s): Director, Scriptwriter, Storyboarder, Cinematographer, Editor

 Business Value: $70,000